Artillery Company of Newport: Post Revolution

 During the American Revolution, the British Army occupied Newport for almost three years starting in December 1776.
 As the members of the company had divided loyalties, the company became inactive until 1792 when Francis Malbone, who was elected to Congress the same year, asked the Rhode Island General Assembly to recognize the validity of the company's 1741 charter.
 The Assembly found no reason that the charter was invalid and Malbone was elected captain (i.e. commanding officer) of the company.

 19th Century

 Members of the company followed Newport native Commodore Oliver Hazard Perry to Put-in-Bay, Ohio and fought at the Battle of Lake Erie in September 1813.

 In 1814, during the War of 1812, the company was activated and garrisoned Fort Greene in the Point section of Newport.
 The company was inactivated when the Treaty of Ghent, which ended the war, was signed in early 1815.

+In 1834, a plot of land was donated to the company by Audley Clarke to build an armory.